govindgnair23/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Technical Product Manager @ Oracle where I work on building AI and ML powered products that enable Financial Institutions to better prevent and detect Financial Crime and thus make our financial system safer.
+I am a Senior Product Manager @ Oracle where I work on building AI and ML powered products that enable Financial Institutions to better prevent and detect Financial Crime and thus make our financial system safer.

 I am a data scientist turned product manager and an infinite learner constantly seeking to become a little wiser every single day.